 Grants under the Pell Program (Pell Grants) are awarded based on need and only to undergraduate students who have not earned a bachelor's or professional degree.
 Unlike loans, Pell Grants are not repayable.
 During fiscal year 2016, Pell Grants represented approximately 13.6% of the gross Title IV funds that we received.
 For the 2015-16 award year, the maximum amount available under Pell Grants was \$5,775 and the maximum income that makes an applicant for Title IV Program funds eligible for an automatic zero Expected Family Contribution was \$24,000.
-For the 2016-2017 award year, the maximum amount available under Pell Grants was increased to \$5,815 and the maximum income that makes an applicant to Title IV Program funds eligible for an automatic zero Expected Family Contribution increased to \$25,000.
+For the 2016-2017 award year, the maximum amount available under Pell Grants to Title IV Program funds eligible for an automatic zero Expected Family Contribution to Title IV Program funds eligible for an automatic zero Expected Family Contribution to Title IV Program funds eligible for an automatic zero Expected Family Contribution to Title IV Program funds eligible for an automatic zero Expected Family Contribution to Title IV Program funds eligible for an automatic zero Expected Family Contribution to Title IV Program funds eligible for an automatic zero Expected Family Contribution to Title IV Program funds eligible for an automatic zero Expected Family Contribution increased to \$25,000.